sayanee/yeoman-oh-my-zsh/readme.md

+#Deprecation warning

+This repository is no longer being maintained.
+Feel free to fork it and amend to the commands for the latest version of [Yeoman](http://yeoman.io/) and [Oh-My-ZSH](https://github.com/robbyrussell/oh-my-zsh)

 #Yeoman plugin for Oh My ZSH

 This is a [Yeoman](http://yeoman.io/) plugin for [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh) with command line aliases and zsh autocomplete functions.